Managing teams across jurisdictions and cultures

 Use these meetings to:

-If you have sole lawyers in some jurisdictions, consider meeting with them more frequently, especially with new hires, people on stretch projects and troubled performers.
-Three to four face to face meetings a year is a good minimum target and this can include having them spend some time each year working from your HQ or at a regional base.
+If you have sole lawyers in some jurisdictions, consider scheduling fixed online meetings with them, especially with new hires, people on long-term projects and troubled performers.
+Three to four 1-to-1 meetings a year is a good minimum target.

 Managing cultural differences